 DLA Piper, Legal

 Scott Horton is an attorney and legal academic whose work concentrates on international public and private law, natural resource development and human rights matters.
 He is Senior Consultant at DLA Piper Law Firm.
 Scott’s clients have included the governments of Georgia, Guinea, Kyrgyzstan, Mexico, Taiwan and South Korea as well as AIG, CBS, EBRD, IFC, Newmont Mining, Shell Oil and the financier George Soros.
 DLA Piper Law Firm provide legal services pro bono to The World Bee Project.

 Professor Simon G Potts

-Honorary Founding Member, Advisor, Pollination, Ecosystems & Food Security
+Honorary Founding Member, Adviser, Pollination, Ecosystems & Food Security

 After its establishment in 2014, Sabiha invited Professor Simon Potts to join The World Bee Project as an honorary founding member advising on pollination and other ecosystem services in support of global food security.
 A Research Professor at the University of Reading, in 2016 Simon Potts co-chaired the first Assessment Report on Pollinators, Pollination and Food Production published by the Intergovernmental Panel on Biodiversity and Ecosystem Services (IPBES).
 The evidence informed the 2019 IPBES report on Biodiversity and Ecosystem Services.
 Professor Potts’ multiple roles are listed here.